meshery/meshery/docs/pages/integrations/kubedb-ops-manager.md

   "Standard Kubernetes is all you need.
 If you can run Kubernetes, you can provision and manage databases using KubeDB.
 Use standard Kubernetes CLI and API to provision and manage databases.", "KubeDB uses Persistent Volume Claims (PVC) to dynamically provision disks for database instances.
 Using appropriately defined StorageClasses, KubeDB provisioned database instances are designed to scale from small development workloads up to performance-intensive workloads on private and public cloud environments."
 ]
-howItWorks: Collaborative Infrastructure as Code
+howItWorks: "Collaborative Infrastructure as Code"
-howItWorksDetails: Collaboratively manage infrastructure with your coworkers synchronously sharing the same designs.
+howItWorksDetails: "Collaboratively manage infrastructure with your coworkers synchronously sharing the same designs."
 language: en
 list: include
 type: extensibility